dhellmann/pymotw/PyMOTW/os/index.rst

     instead.

-The simplest way to run a separate command, without interacting with it at all, is :func:`os.system()`.
+The simplest way to run a separate command, without interacting with it at all, is :func:`system()`.
 It takes a single string which is the command line to be executed by a sub-process running a shell.

 .. include:: os_system_example.py
     :literal:
     :start-after: #end_pymotw_header

+The return value of :func:`system` is the exit value of the shell running the program packed into a 16 bit number, with the high byte the exit status and the low byte the signal number that caused the process to die, or zero.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, '-u os_system_example.py'))